A Guide to Hiring the Best Criminal Defense Attorney in Michigan For You

-- Office or No Office – Surprisingly, many Michigan criminal attorneys do not have an office or simply rent out a conference room or resources inside another firm’s office.
+Office or No Office – Surprisingly, many Michigan criminal attorneys do not have an office or simply rent out a conference room or resources inside another firm’s office.
 If a lawyer is successful, he or she will generally have their own office.
 Look for the lawyer’s name on the door or exterior of the office.

-- Over 15 years experience or under – It takes about 15 years of experience for a lawyer to truly master his or her practice.
-A lawyer with less than 15 years of experience is still learning and may not have the experience, skill or wisdom necessary to provide the most effective defense.
+- Over 15 years of experience or under – It takes about 15 years of experience for a lawyer to truly master his or her practice.
+A lawyer with less than 15 years of experience is still learning and may not have the expertise, skill, or wisdom necessary to provide the most effective defense.

 - Criminal Specialist or Multi-Practice Lawyer.
-For a lawyer to be an expert at any particular field, he or she must be highly specialized.
+For a lawyer to be an expert in any particular field, he or she must be highly specialized.
 If an attorney practices criminal defense in addition to other areas of the law (family law, real estate, immigration, personal injury, etc…), it is time to find a different lawyer.

-- Guarantee, promise or other types of unethical assurances.
+- Guarantee, promise, or other types of unethical assurances.
 It is unethical for a lawyer to give a guarantee or to promise any particular result.
-A lawyer who promises that you will not be convicted, guarantees that you will not go to jail or assures you of any other particular result is clearly so desperate that he or she is willing to manipulate you into making a misinformed hiring decision.
+A lawyer who promises that you will not be convicted, guarantees that you will not go to jail or assures you of any other specific result is so desperate that he or she is willing to manipulate you into making a misinformed hiring decision.
 This type of lawyer is not to be trusted.

 - National recognition – there are a variety of ratings that you can look to when making a hiring decision.
-A lawyer who has been awarded the distinction of Super Lawyer, AV (preeminent) with Martindale Hubble and/or 10.0 (superb) with Avvo is usually a really good indication that a lawyer is recognized for their experience, expertise and outstanding results.
+A lawyer who has been awarded the distinction of Super Lawyer, AV (preeminent) with Martindale Hubble and 10.0 (superb) with Avvo is usually an excellent indication that a lawyer is recognized for their experience, expertise, and outstanding results.